 The average cost of adding an addition in New Jersey is $86,460.
-This data is based on actual project costs as reported by ImproveNet.
+This data comes from actual project costs, as reported by ImproveNet.

 If you’ve been saving ideas from Houzz for a while and are ready to take your home addition concepts to the next phase, keep reading.

 Two Story Extensions – Two Story Extensions are designed to enlarge a home with enough height but could use extra length or width.
 They can be built on any side of the house, and room size is dependent on available space and your wants.